Quick Facts About Talcum Powder and Asbestos

 Talc and asbestos can naturally form so closely together that mining practices cannot keep them separated.
 This fact has been documented in geology books as early as 1872.

-Even though not every talc deposit is contaminated with asbestos, unfortunately, many of them are contaminated.
-Talc deposits tend to contain highly carcinogenic (cancer-causing) forms of asbestos, such as tremolite or anthophyllite.
+Not every talc deposit contains asbestos.
+But most are contaminated by it.
+Talc deposits tend to contain the most toxic forms of asbestos, such as tremolite or anthophyllite.
 These forms are more carcinogenic than chrysotile, the most-used type of asbestos.

 Asbestos-Contaminated Talc Research

-• January 2023: Researchers described 166 cases of mesothelioma in people who had substantial exposure to cosmetic talc products.
+• January 2023: Researchers described 166 cases of mesothelioma.
+The cases were in people who had substantial exposure to cosmetic talc products.
 In 122 cases, cosmetic talc was the only known source of asbestos exposure.

-• May 2021: Italian researchers published a review of primary ovarian mesothelioma and presented a case of a patient who described perineal use of talcum powder from 1933 to 1980.
+• May 2021: Italian researchers published a review of primary ovarian mesothelioma.
+They presented a case of a patient who described perineal use of talcum powder from 1933 to 1980.

-• April 2021: A review of the inhalation toxicity of talc reported a rise in cases of mesothelioma and lung cancer among talc miners and millers, as well as increased instances of mesothelioma and asbestosis in metal casting workers using asbestos-contaminated talc.
+• April 2021: A review of the inhalation toxicity of talc reported a rise in cases of mesothelioma and lung cancer among talc miners and millers.
+Mesothelioma and asbestosis in metal casting workers using asbestos-contaminated talc was reported too.

 • March 2021: One case series described 75 patients with pleural or peritoneal mesothelioma whose only known exposure to asbestos was through contaminated talcum powder.